Pamela Name Meaning: Discover the Origins and Significance of the Name

 One of the most popular songs that reference the name Pamela is “Pamela, Pamela” by Wayne Fontana and the Mindbenders.
 The song, which was released in 1966, is about a man who is in love with a girl named Pamela.
 The lyrics describe how he feels when he sees her and how he wishes she would love him back.
 The song was a hit in the UK, reaching number 11 on the charts.

-See also Terry Name Meaning: Origins and Significance
+See also Elian Name Meaning: Discover the Origin and Significance of the Name

 Another song that references the name Pamela is “Pamela” by Toto.
 The song, which was released in 1988, is about a man who is in love with a woman named Pamela.
 The lyrics describe how he feels when he is with her and how he wishes she would stay with him forever.
 The song was a hit in the US, reaching number 22 on the charts.